-But even knowing that, it’s easy for a lot of copywriters to get overwhelmed with writing about themselves and make a few big mistakes on their sites.
-And, because I’d never leave you hanging, let’s talk about what those mistakes are—and how to fix them.
+But even knowing that, it’s easy for a lot of copywriters to get overwhelmed with writing about themselves.
+And, because I’d never leave you hanging, let’s talk about what those copywriting portfolio mistakes are—and how to fix them.

 The 4 Most Common Copywriting Portfolio Mistakes